A large Chinese famille rose armorial dish for the italian market. Yongzheng period.

 A piece from this service is in the collection of the Fondation Gulbenkian in Lisboa.

 An identical dish, describe with “Visconti-Borromeo-Arese” arms, is in the collection of The Bowes Museum (U.K.).

 A large dish of the dimension of our, from the F. Gordon Morill Collection, was sold by Doyle in New-York (16 september 2003, lot 20).

 A pair of large dishes from this service, from the Khalil Rizk collection, was sold at Sotheby’s NYC (April 25, 2008, lot 15).

 A large dish, from the collection of Elinor Gordon, was sold at Sotheby’s NYC (23 janvier 2010, lot 186).

 The arms are those of Giulio Visconti (Milan), who was created a Knight of the Golden Fleece (1721) and that of his second wife, Teresa Cusani.
-This service may have been commisioned for the wedding of the Milanese couple, when Giulio was living in the Low Countries (he spent seven years in the Low Countries at this time).
+This service may have been commissioned for the wedding of the Milanese couple, when Giulio was living in the Low Countries.